Gigabyte GeForce RTX 5060 OC Low Profile

 Common Features

-• Both products have 8GB of VRAM.
+• Both cards have 8GB of VRAM.

-• Both products have a 128-bit memory bus width.
+• Both cards use a 128-bit memory bus width.

-• Both products support ECC memory.
+• Both cards support ECC memory.

-• Both products support DirectX 12 Ultimate.
+• Both cards are compatible with DirectX 12 Ultimate.

-• Both products support OpenGL 4.6.
+• Both cards support OpenGL version 4.6.

-• Both products support multi-display technology.
+• Both cards support multi-display technology.

-• Both products support ray tracing.
+• Both cards support ray tracing.

-• Both products support HDMI output.
+• Both cards support 3D output.

-• Both products have one HDMI port.
+• Both cards include an HDMI output with one HDMI 2.1b port.

-• Both products have no mini DisplayPort outputs.
+• Neither card has any mini DisplayPort outputs.

-• Both products have PCI Express (PCIe) version 5.
+• Both cards use PCIe version 5.

 Main Differences

-• GPU clock speed is 2280 MHz on Gigabyte GeForce RTX 5060 OC Low Profile and 1700 MHz on Gigabyte Radeon RX 9060 XT Gaming 8GB.
+• GPU base clock speed is 2280 MHz on Gigabyte GeForce RTX 5060 OC Low Profile and 1700 MHz on Gigabyte Radeon RX 9060 XT Gaming 8GB.

-• GPU turbo is 2512 MHz on Gigabyte GeForce RTX 5060 OC Low Profile and 3130 MHz on Gigabyte Radeon RX 9060 XT Gaming 8GB.
+• GPU turbo clock speed is 2512 MHz on Gigabyte GeForce RTX 5060 OC Low Profile and 3130 MHz on Gigabyte Radeon RX 9060 XT Gaming 8GB.

 • Pixel rate is 120.6 GPixel/s on Gigabyte GeForce RTX 5060 OC Low Profile and 200.3 GPixel/s on Gigabyte Radeon RX 9060 XT Gaming 8GB.